neaGaze/spring-microservice/ACHProcessing/README.md

 2. Change the `spring.datasource.username` and `spring.datasource.password` according to your local system.
 Check if the port is not occupied
 3. Run the project as `maven compile`

+In Docker:
+1. Goto the parent directory `cd ..`
+2. Run the command `docker-compose build` to build the images
+3. Run the command `docker-compose up` to run the containers in a bulk

 REQUEST
 --------------------------------------------
 For details of payload and JSON format please refer to the RAML definition at 'http://gitlab.capgemini-cfs.com/na-stargate/Mule-ACH-API'